 Such is the popularity of the Dijver flea market that keen shoppers are really advised to set an early alarm and make sure to be there as soon as vendors are open for business for the best buys and for the first look at some of the fabulous collectables.
 The Dijver flea market is a ‘folkloric market’, which means that vendors are only permitted to sell secondhand goods that are older than 50 years.
 Exceptions are made for hand made goods if the craftsman is a recognized artist.

 The kind of items for sale at the Dijver flea market include antique paintings, vintage books, silverware, vintage furniture, second-hand clothes, dolls, figurines, ceramic works, crockery, glassware, household ornaments, small furnishings and all kinds of bric-a-brac from days past.

-There are plenty of opportunities for snacks and refreshments when walking through the Dijver flea market, which may be greatly needed as the entire length of the market clocks more than 3 miles (5 km)!
-There is no lack of entertainment either, with live music and other events taking place.
+There are plenty of opportunities for snacks and refreshments when walking through the Dijver flea market, and no lack of entertainment either, with sometimes live music and other events taking place.
 All in all, Dijver flea market is a brilliant place to hang out on the weekend.

 We strive to keep our listings accurate.
 But it can happen that things change without our knowledge.
 You can help us keep this review up to date by reporting here any information you think is inaccurate.